Shopify Homepage: How to Show Off Your Products to Excite Shoppers

 Adding multiple product collections to your homepage

-If you have more than 50 products, keep reading.
+Especially if you have more than 50 products, keep reading.
 You won’t find a theme to accommodate that many products in one collection.
-Emphasis on the one collection here.

 The solution is rather simple—multiple featured collections on your homepage.